kuldeepyadavky/pwa/README.md

 - A function to dynamically create and display artist cards on the page.

 ### 6. `notifications.js`
-- Manages the push notification functionality.
+- Manages the notification functionality.
 - Checks if the Notification API is available, requests permission, and triggers a simulated notification.

 ## How to Run the PWA